Aweptimum/Strike/README.md

 MTV:fetch(dx, dy, collider, collided)
 MTV:stow()
 ```
-`fetch()` works like the `MTV()` constructor, but sets a previously initialized MTV to the given arguments and returns it from the pool
+`fetch()` sets a previously initialized MTV to the given arguments and returns it from the pool.
+It's identical to the `MTV()` constructor, but that lives inside of Strike.lua at the moment and is not exposed.
 `stow()` inserts the MTV instance into the object pool, resetting it using `MTV:reset()`
 There is a default limit of 128 for pooled MTV objects, but it can be changed using Strike's `S.etPoolSize(size)` method.
 Multiples of 2 are best because of lua-hash-table-resizing-stuff.
 The size can be acquired via `S.eePoolSize()` (yes, I am aware that these API function names are suffering from the `S.` gimmick)